AdrianRiesco/Masters-Thesis-on-Big-Data/README.md

 ## Master's Degree in Business Intelligence and Big Data in Secure Environments
 This project corresponds to the Master's Thesis in Big Data and uses the social network **Twitter** to obtain information about the latest music listened to by users (by searching the #NowPlaying hashtag) and then query the track and artist data involved that **Spotify**, a music-as-a-service based platform, has.
 The entire process is managed using recognized tools within the field of Big Data.

+The project can be downloaded and executed locally or accessed via [Data Engineer Project](http://adrianriesco.com:8000/).

+> :warning: If you face any kind of problem or the web is running slowly, I encourage you to run the project in your local environment.

 ## Description
 This project implements a ETL process to collect data from Twitter.
 The steps of the process are:
  1. The Twitter API is consulted to gather the tweets with the hashtag #NowPlaying.